howardhhm/ubuntu-init/README.md

 # ubuntu-init
-A shell script for installing common software and initializing relative settings automatically on Ubuntu
+A shell script for installing useful software and initializing relative settings automatically on Ubuntu

 Just execute the command below
 ```shell